apple patient

 How can Android users find unknown AirTags?

-If an AirTag is not within range of its owner for three days, it will start ringing and attract the attention of those around you.
-As soon as you have discovered it, you can deactivate it by removing the battery.
-But be careful - it would be advisable to check its status beforehand.
-Perhaps it was not slipped to you but lost?
+If an AirTag is left out of range of its owner for three days, it will start ringing, alerting those nearby.
+Once you've found it, you can deactivate it by removing the battery.
+But be careful – it's a good idea to check its status beforehand.
+Perhaps it wasn't actually foisted on you but was lost?
 Hold your NFC-enabled smartphone to the AirTag.
-If its status is "Lost", you will receive a web link containing a message and contact information for the owner.
-However, if nothing happens, it would be best to remove the battery.
+If its status is "Lost," you'll receive a web link containing a message and contact information for the owner.
+If nothing happens, however, it's best to remove the battery.
 Are you looking for suitable AirTag cases?
 Then take a look at Amazon.
 In our AirTag list you will find the trackers and accessories from Apple and third-party providers - enjoy browsing.
 (Photo by askarim / Bigstockphoto)

 • How to put an AirTag into Lost Mode